ns-ching/predictive-modeling/README.md

-# predictive-modelling
+# predictive-modeling
 This model uses Linear and Ridge regression to predict housing prices and K-Nearest-Neighbors to classify iris plants.

 # Technologies
 numpy, pandas, matplotlib, scikit-learn

 # Features
-Ridge Regression, Linear Regression, K-Nearest-Neighbors
+- Ridge Regression, Linear Regression, to predice housing prices based on median income
+- K-Nearest-Neighbors to classify irises based on plant data